Search for Vector-Like Singlet Top ($T$) Quark in a Future Muon-Proton ($\mu p$) Collider at $\sqrt{s} = 5.29, 6.48,$ and $9.16$ TeV using Advanced Machine Learning Architectures: Event Selections and Kinematics Distributions

 \item \textbf{Leading Jet Kinematics ($p_T^{j_1}, \eta_{j_1}$):} We require $p_T^{j_1} > 120$ GeV.
 This threshold is critical for triggering on the energetic decay products of the VLT. \item \textbf{Sub-leading Jet Kinematics ($p_T^{j_2}, \eta_{j_2}$):} A secondary threshold of $p_T^{j_2} > 50$ GeV is applied.
 For high-mass signals, these two leading jets typically originate from the boosted $W$ or $T$ decay chain. \end{itemize}

-To distinguish the massive signal from soft SM backgrounds, discriminating variables such as global energy and multiplicity are analyzed along with several crucial variables for the mutlivariate training using advanced machine learning methods. \begin{itemize} \item \textbf{Energy Scales ($H_T$, $\mathbb{E}_T^{miss}$):} We utilize the scalar sum of all jet transverse momenta, $H_T = \sum |p_{T_jet}|$, with a minimum requirement of $H_T > 450$ GeV.
+To distinguish the massive signal from soft SM backgrounds, discriminating variables such as global energy and multiplicity are analyzed together with several additional inputs used for multivariate training. \begin{itemize} \item \textbf{Energy Scales ($H_T$, $\mathbb{E}_T^{miss}$):} We utilize the scalar sum of all jet transverse momenta, $H_T = \sum |p_{T_jet}|$, with a minimum requirement of $H_T > 450$ GeV.
 Additionally, we require $\mathbb{E}_T^{miss} > 10$ GeV to ensure the presence of the recoil neutrino. \item \textbf{Multiplicities ($N_{jets}, N_{b-jets}$):} We mandate $N_{jets} \ge 4$ and $N_{b-jets} \ge 2$.
 The heavy-flavor requirement is the primary veto against light-flavor $W/Z$ production and SM multijet noise.
 The associated production of the Vector-Like Top with a bottom quark results in a final state with multiple $b$-jets.
 The kinematics of the two leading $b$-jets ($p_T^{b_1}, \eta_{b_1}, p_T^{b_2}, \eta_{b_2}$) are critical for separation.
 Furthermore, we exploit: \item\textbf{Angular Separation ($\Delta R_{bb}$)}: as the VLT mass increases, its boost leads to more collimated decay products, shifting the $\Delta R_{bb}$ distribution toward lower values compared to non-resonant backgrounds. \end{itemize}

 \begin{itemize} \item \textbf{Reconstructed Mass ($M_{bjj}$):} The central resonant observable, exhibiting a Jacobian peak at the $T$ mass.
 The reconstruction of the VLT candidate is achieved through a global $\chi^{2}$ minimization fit.
 This procedure yields several high-impact variables for our multivariate analysis.
 The algorithm iterates through jet permutations to find the most likely $W \to jj$ and $T \to Wb$ candidates by minimizing: